ldberriz/Getting-and-Cleaning-Data/README.md

 names(X_test) = features

-### Extract only the measurements on the mean and standard deviation for each measurement.
+### Extract only the measurements of the mean and standard deviation for each measurement.
 X_test = X_test[,extract_features]

 ### Load activity labels